 ISPE grant guidelines and agreement:

 The Skilling Australia’s Defence Industry (SADI) program was established in 2005 to grow the skills base of the Australian defence industry.
-Over the life of the SADI program, funding has been provided to around 200 defence suppliers.
-A SADI program funding round will not be offered in FY2016-17; however, advisory and facilitation services are now available through the CDIC to help SMEs improve their business capabilities and to help them take advantage of development opportunities within the defence sector.
+Over the life of the SADI program, funding was provided to around 200 defence suppliers.
+The SADI program is currently closed to applications as advisory and facilitation services are now available through the Centre for Defence Industry Capability to help SMEs improve their business capabilities and to help them take advantage of development opportunities within the defence sector.

 Previous recipients of SADI grant funding: